 Do you know the difference between ingredient s vs ingredients?

-This past holiday season I saw a TV commercial where a sugar cookie company was claiming you could make these beautiful Christmas Cookies with only 3 ingredients, of course, the sugar-cookie dough as one of those ingredients.
+Around the holiday season, I’m constantly seeing TV commercials where a sugar cookie company claims you can make their beautiful Christmas Cookies with only 3 ingredients.
+Of course, the sugar-cookie dough is one of those ingredients.

-The eggs and butter you added to the batter were an ingredient, but so was their cookie dough batter, which is clearly filled with ingredients upon ingredients (mostly just processed Frankenfood, btw).
+The eggs and butter added to the batter are also ingredients.
+But the cookie dough batter was an ingredient (s) in and of itself, which is clearly filled with ingredients upon ingredients.

 Ingredient s vs Ingredients

 Click HERE to save this post for later.

 Ingredients are whole.
 They are pure, untouched foods that when combined together create a new food.

 Ingredients = (___) + (___) + (___) = food item / recipe